kivy/kivy-sdk-packager/README.md

 ## Linux (Debian)

-Binaries Linux are distributed as
+Binaries for Linux are distributed as
 [Personal Package Archives](https://launchpad.net/ubuntu/+ppas) (PPA) files.
 They are built by Canonical and hosted on [Launchpad](https://launchpad.net/) to the specifications (recipes) provided here.